 In 2009, I added canine therapeutic massage to the company practice after training in the United States with the Rocky Mountain School of Animal Acupressure and Massage; I returned to the USA again in 2010 and 2014 to obtain additional massage certifications.

-I chose to be mobile so I could take the pressure off of busy dog owners with the added benefit that dogs are usually most comfortable in their own home.
+I chose to be mobile so I could take the pressure off of busy dog owners with the added benefits that dogs are usually most comfortable in their own home, and I could personally see where we can make changes to the living environment to manage physical disabilities.

 I am particularly passionate about incorporating Traditional Chinese Medicine (TCM) approaches to health care and so my massage technique is TCM-based - using acupressure points.
-Food therapy is a natural addition to the work I do.
+TCM food therapy is a natural addition to the work I do.

 My laser system was imported for my practice in 2010 - not every dog needs laser therapy but it is wonderful to expedite healing of wounds and to deeply stimulate tissues and acupressure points.